bombasticSlacks/Aspirant/Game/Humble-Beginnings.md

 * Start with a set of glasses or guild insignia.

 ## Aspiration
 What does your character dream to be?
-What have you practiced and purchased to become?
+What have you trained and purchased to become?
 Your characters may not stay on the path to this, true adventurers' lives are never so simple, but this is where you start.

 ### Expert
 You want to be the best at something.
 To hone your craft above all others.
 You aren’t content to work with recycled steel or soft wood; you'll need the best materials to create items of legend.